Advertorial vs editorial for PR: Which is better? A comprehensive guide

 In this overly comprehensive guide, we'll take a quick peek into the origins of advertorial content, go through the step-by-step of how it works, pit it against good old-fashioned editorial, and throw in some practical guidance on how you can use both to your advantage.
 Let's go.

-Advertorials can absolutely be an effective part of a PR strategy, but they can also be money-sink that don’t deliver – as usual, it all depends on research, execution, and fit.
+Advertorials can absolutely be an effective part of creating your PR strategy, but they can also be money-sink that don’t deliver – as usual, it all depends on research, execution, and fit.

 To write effective advertorial is to walk the line between storytelling and sly self-promotion.
 By knowing your audience, choosing the right publication, crafting compelling narratives, and then weaving those together with the right editorial style, you can create advertorial that not only captures attention but also drives engagement and, ultimately, converts.